Opening of the Zinaida Serebriakova Exhibition at the State Tretyakov Gallery

 The exhibition is arranged as a curatorial research presentation and includes several sections: early works, portraits, a peasant cycle, plein-air sketches of ballerinas, landscapes, sketches for the murals at Moscow’s Kazansky railway station, works from the Paris period, Belgian panels, and a Moroccan series.

-All her most famous works from the Russian period are gathered on the third floor of the Engineering Building, while the second floor displays works created in emigration (France, Italy, Belgium, and Morocco).
+Her best-known works from the Russian period are gathered on the third floor of the Engineering Building, while the second floor displays works created in emigration (France, Italy, Belgium, and Morocco).